TAXIIProject/taxiiproject.github.io/developers/taxii-services/index.md

 ### Source Code

-`taxii-services` development occurs on [GitHub](https://github.com/TAXIIProject/django-taxii-services).
+`taxii-services` source code can be found on [GitHub](https://github.com/TAXIIProject/django-taxii-services).